Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells

-while additional topology changes may arise from projective or asymptotic degeneracies of the highest-degree homogeneous component of \(P_N\).
-The Gaussian--polynomial form therefore provides the geometric backbone of the analysis: fixed-shell nodal sets are affine real algebraic curves, and their possible bifurcations are organized by finite and projective degeneracy conditions~\cite{FultonAlgebraicCurves,FischerPlaneCurves,MilnorSingularPoints}.
+Since the Gaussian factor is strictly positive, the nodal set is the real algebraic curve \(P_N(x,y)=0\).
+Thus nodal restructuring becomes an algebraic-geometry problem: finite singular candidates satisfy \(P_N(x_c,y_c)=0\) and \(\nabla P_N(x_c,y_c)=0\), while additional topology changes may arise from projective or asymptotic degeneracies of the leading homogeneous part of \(P_N\).
+Possible fixed-shell nodal bifurcations are therefore organized by finite and projective degeneracy conditions ~\cite{FultonAlgebraicCurves,FischerPlaneCurves,MilnorSingularPoints}.

-Information-theoretic diagnostics provide a complementary quantitative layer.
-Recent work by Sch\"urger and Engel has shown that differential Shannon entropies and mutual information can resolve correlations in coupled quantum systems and distinguish coordinate-space from momentum-space behavior \cite{SchuergerEngel2023Nodes,SchuergerEngel2023Entropy}.
-They also studied how nodal structures in two-dimensional quantum densities affect particle correlations.
-These results motivate the fixed-energy question considered here: how does coefficient-driven nodal restructuring inside a degenerate eigenspace appear in entropy and mutual-information diagnostics?
+Information-theoretic diagnostics provide the complementary probabilistic layer.
+Recent work by Sch\"urger and Engel showed that differential Shannon entropies and mutual information resolve correlations in coupled quantum systems, distinguish coordinate- and momentum-space behavior, and reveal the effect of nodal structures in two-dimensional quantum densities \cite{SchuergerEngel2023Nodes,SchuergerEngel2023Entropy}.
+This motivates the fixed-energy question addressed here: how does coefficient-driven nodal restructuring inside a degenerate eigenspace appear in entropy and mutual-information diagnostics?

-The nodal structure of harmonic-oscillator eigenstates and their superpositions has been studied from geometric, spectral, and semiclassical viewpoints~\cite{BH2015,10.1093/imrn/rny290}, while entropic and information-theoretic diagnostics have been developed independently~\cite{PhysRevA.50.3065,DJTI2020}.
+The nodal structure of harmonic-oscillator eigenstates and their superpositions has been studied from geometric, spectral, and semiclassical viewpoints ~\cite{BH2015,10.1093/imrn/rny290}, while entropic and information-theoretic diagnostics have been developed independently~\cite{PhysRevA.50.3065,DJTI2020}.
 Here we connect these directions by showing that, within a fixed degenerate oscillator shell, nodal restructuring is organized by the algebraic degeneracy strata of the Hermite-constrained polynomial \(P_N\).
 The energy fixes the shell, but not the topology of the real algebraic curve \(P_N(x,y)=0\).

-The key point is that fixed oscillator shells do not realize arbitrary real algebraic curves of degree \(N\).
-They generate a restricted Hermite hierarchy: lines for \(N=1\), centered conics for \(N=2\), constrained odd cubics for \(N=3\), and constrained even quartics for \(N=4\).
+A key restriction is that fixed oscillator shells do not realize arbitrary real algebraic curves of degree \(N\).
+They generate a Hermite hierarchy: lines for \(N=1\), centered conics for \(N=2\), constrained odd cubics for \(N=3\), and constrained even quartics for \(N=4\).
 The explicit low-shell families, including the cubic projective discriminant, are collected in Appendix~\ref{appC}.
 Within this hierarchy, finite singularities and projective degeneracies identify the loci where nodal curves can reorganize.